The Content Engineer Is Now Your Most Strategic Growth Hire

 - Persona-driven content brief generator that scales MoFu production

 Jose Perez, Senior SEO Manager at Vanta, saw the shift coming.
-His team was buried under aging content and slow refresh cycles while AEO began influencing search behavior.
+His team was buried under aging content and slow refresh cycles while AEO began influencing search behavior, so he built a system that compressed weeks of refresh work into a single day.

 "Refreshing content across multiple pages previously felt overwhelming, often spanning multiple weeks from planning to completion.
 Now, I can prepare content refreshes ready for SME input and review in one day," Jose said.